Hyundai i20 hatchback - MPG, running costs & CO2

 Warranty

-Hyundai scores here because while its five-year/unlimited-mileage warranty isn't quite class-leading (some rivals offer seven years of cover), we think it will satisfy most buyers while exceeding the length of most lease deals.
+Hyundai scores here because while its five-year/unlimited-mileage warranty isn't quite class-leading (some rivals offer seven years of cover), we think it will satisfy most buyers while exceeding the length of most lease and finance deals.
 It also makes the three years of cover offered by the likes of Ford and Volkswagen look rather short.

 Servicing